eindiran/urbane/README.md

 # urbane
 Urbane is a simple [Brainfuck](https://esolangs.org/wiki/Brainfuck) interpreter written in C. It is named for Brainfuck's author, [Urban Müller](https://esolangs.org/wiki/Urban_M%C3%BCller).

+Currently the code is broken on many programs as the semantics of nested looping are incorrect.
+This is covered in issue [#3](https://github.com/eindiran/urbane/issues/3), which is in progress.

 ### Compiling and running the interpreter
 To use `urbane`, compile the interpreter using `make`: